 When uploading your own image for your thumbnails we recommend using an image that shares the same aspect ratio as your video.

 What’s an aspect ratio you ask?
 Great question!

 An aspect ratio is the proportional relationship between the width and height of your video.
 This ratio is represented with 2 numbers separated by a colon.
 There are a few aspect ratios you may be familiar with:

 - 4:3 was the ratio for old television sets

 - 16:9 is the ratio for a majority of the widescreen content you see today

-You can determine the Aspect Ratio of your content from the size of your original video.
-If you’re confused about the size of your original video (or you simply forgot), you can check by selecting Download from the menu.
+You can determine the aspect ratio of your content from the size of your original video.
+If you’re unsure about the size of your original video (or you simply forgot), you can check by selecting Download from the menu.